 • Last Fridays: Blues at Burwell

-A different headlining band performs for free on the lawn of the historic Court House every last Friday of the month through Sept.
+A different band performs for free on the lawn of the historic courthouse in Hillsborough every last Friday of the month through Sept.
 28, 6:30-9:30 p.m.
 View the schedule at the Last Fridays webpage.

 • Summer at the Springs

-Free outdoor concerts take place on the second and fourth Fridays from June through August, 7-9 p.m., at the Holly Springs Cultural Center.
-Take lawn chairs, blankets and picnic dinners.
+Free outdoor concerts take place on the second and fourth Fridays June-August, 7-9 p.m., at the Holly Springs Cultural Center.
 In case of inclement weather, concerts will be moved to Holly Springs Cultural Center's indoor theater.
 For details, visit Holly Springs's website and search for Summer at the Springs.

 • Midtown Beach Music Series